MahboobMMonza/MeshIslandGenerator/README.md

 For Custom Mode:
 ```
 mosser@azrael A2 % cd island
-mosser@azrael island % java -jar island.jar -i  ../generator/voronoi.mesh -o sample.mesh -b desert -l 5 -a 5 -s 1234 -sh round -e normal -so normal -at basic -lt basic -m custom
+mosser@azrael island % java -jar island.jar -i  ../generator/voronoi.mesh -o sample.mesh -b desert -l 5 -a 5 -s 12323894724383 -sh round -e normal -so normal -at basic -lt basic -m custom

 ```
 For Lagoon Mode:
 ```
 mosser@azrael A2 % cd island
-mosser@azrael island % java -jar island.jar -i  ../generator/voronoi.mesh -o sample.mesh -b desert -m lagoon
+mosser@azrael island % java -jar island.jar -i  ../generator/voronoi.mesh -o sample.mesh --mode lagoon
 ```
 ### Visualizer

 To visualize an existing mesh, go to the `visualizer` directory, and use `java -jar` to run the product.
-The product multiple arguments, each with it's own switch as described below.
+The product multiple arguments, each with its own switch as described below.
 The name of the file to store the visualization (as an SVG image).
 ```
 usage: java -jar visualizer/visualizer.jar [-i] inputfile [-o] outputfile
 Help